Moving To Cambodia: Your 7 First Steps To Make It Easy

 Step 5 – Get familiar with your surroundings

 This is a step that is more important than you’d think.
 Become familiar with your surroundings and make sure you know what you’ll do to fill your time!
-Whether you’re working in Cambodia or retiring here, you’ll need to know what you’ll do in your down time to avoid becoming bored (which can happen no matter how incredible of a place you live!).
+Whether you’re working in Cambodia or retiring here, you’ll need to know what you’ll do in your down time to avoid becoming bored (which can happen no matter how incredible of a place you live!) after moving to Cambodia.
 Take a walk around, check out the great cafes in the area you want to live, and scout out new activities.

 Head to our “DO” category if you need ideas.
 Whether you want to play golf, lounge by the pool, join a chess club or meet likeminded people, there’s something for everyone and finding these things will absolutely make your transition to your new home a thousand times more enjoyable.